Data Protection Information Note

 CNRS ISC PIF

-Data protection information notice for scientific research Project Open Portability
+Data protection information note in the context of scientific research Open Portability Project

-Social networks, particularly Twitter (now X), have from the beginning been privileged objects of research, especially in the field of computational social sciences.
+Social networks and in particular Twitter (now X) have from the beginning constituted privileged research objects, particularly in the field of computational social sciences.

-A historic transition is underway in the social network landscape.
-The centralized model, embodied by X (formerly Twitter), is experiencing a massive exodus of users to alternative platforms like BlueSky and Mastodon.
-Several million accounts have migrated in just a few weeks, marking a major shift towards decentralized and open networks.
+A historical transition is underway in the landscape of social networks.
+The centralized model, embodied by X (formerly Twitter), is experiencing a massive exodus of users to alternative platforms such as BlueSky and Mastodon.
+Several million accounts migrated in a few weeks, marking a major shift towards decentralized and open networks.

-This transition is a major social, economic, and technological phenomenon that may modify the global digital space, particularly in Europe, and could allow Europe to regain some digital sovereignty.
+This transition is a major social, economic and technological phenomenon which, perhaps, will transform the global digital space and in particular European and could allow Europe to regain some digital sovereignty.

-The research objectives are as follows: analyze the difference between open and closed micro-blogging digital environments from the perspective of social dynamics and online debates.
-Study as a case study the ongoing migration between X and spaces based on open protocols AT Protocol and Activity Pub, and study the appropriation of decentralized digital spaces over time (5-year horizon).
+The objectives of the research are as follows: to analyze the difference between open and closed micro-blogging digital environments from the perspective of social dynamics and online debates.
+To study as a case study the ongoing migration between X and spaces based on open protocols AT Protocol and Activity Pub and to study the appropriation of decentralized digital spaces over time (5-year horizon).

 The OpenPortability project involves: